elastic/kibana/rfcs/text/0016_buildkite.md

 #### Advanced Pipeline logic

-With such a large codebase and CI pipeline, we often complex requirements around when and how certain tasks should run, and we want the ability to handle this built into the system we use.
+With such a large codebase and CI pipeline, we often have complex requirements around when and how certain tasks should run, and we want the ability to handle this built into the system we use.
 It can be very difficult and require complex solutions for fairly simple use cases when the system does not support advanced pipeline logic out of the box.

 For example, the flaky test suite runner that we currently have in Jenkins is fairly simple: run a given task (which might have a dependency) `N` number of times on `M` agents.
 This is very difficult to model in a system like TeamCity, which does not have dynamic dependencies.